butler-consulting/google-font-manager/readme.txt

 * Added the "HostGator FAQ Comment" concerning API failure to load.
 * Added license.txt (GPLv3) to package for consistency.
 * Added icons for WordPress plugin repository... cool!

+= 1.1.3 =
+* Tested and updated stable tag for compliance with WordPress 4.0.1
+* Removed http prefix to prevent sites using SSL from blocking fonts due to same origin policy.